tom-villanueva/mechanikoi-landing-page/src/content/blog/en/iris-dissolution.md

 [![AddToYourWishlist](../../../assets/blogImg/wishlist.webp)](https://store.steampowered.com/app/3349520/Iris_Dissolution/)

-Long hours down the road riding her bike led Iris to a desolate town.
-She is looking for her younger brother, but also for anyone who can help her.
+Long hours down the road on her motorcycle led Iris to this desolate town.
+Looking for her younger brother, she`ll have to settle for any help she can get.
 After meeting a mysterious old man in a bar, she begins to realize this place is not what it seems.
-Still, she remains unable to see that it is alive, and that her time is running out.
-Yet, she is determined to find her brother.
+It is alive.
+With her time running out, she is still determined to find her brother, at any cost.
 ![Img1](../../../assets/blogImg/irisImg1.webp)
 ![Img2](../../../assets/blogImg/irisImg2.webp)
 ![Img3](../../../assets/blogImg/irisImg3.webp)